LiudmilaRodzina/rollingscopes-2023q4-stage1-2/typescript-essentials/TypeScript-Badges-Compilation.md

    It's become clear to me that typed functions will be especially important when I am working with larger code bases or functions developed by others because TypeScript clarifies the required input and output types.

 5. **Declare and Instantiate Classes in TypeScript**:
+   I've learned how to declare, instatiate and extend a class using TypeScript, how to apply access modifiers to a class.
+   I've also learned when to use interfaces and when to use classes and realized that as I continue to use Typescript I'll find many new instances where interfaces might make my life as a developer easier because interfaces do not require a full class implementation.

 6. **Generics in TypeScript**:
+   I've learned about generics in TypeScript, learned how to use them with primitive types, with interfaces, functions, and classes.
+   I've realized that generics can provide more flexibility when working with types, enable code reuse, reduce the need to use the "any" type.
+   And I've come to know that I can create generic functions when my code is a function or class that works with a variety of data types or uses that data type in several places.

 7. **Work with External Libraries in TypeScript**:
+   I've learned how to organize code using modules and import an external type library.
+   I've realized that modules provide a way to organize and categorize my code, enabling me to group related code together.

 8. **Organize Code with Namespaces in TypeScript**:
+   I've learned how to organize my code using namespaces and nested namespaces.
+   I've realized that namespaces help reduce the amount of code in the global scope, limiting "global scope pollution" and they provide a context for names, which helps reduce naming collisions.
+   I've also learned that it is not recommended to combine namespaces and modules in the same project.